leer752/battleship/assets/dictionary.md

+Assets folder holds any visual files that will be imported and used in the program.

+---

 ship_endpiece.png = Graphic portraying the endpiece of a ship that takes up 1 unit.
 Can be combined with ship midpieces and another endpiece to create a ship of any unit-size.